catseye/Chrysoberyl/article/HTML5 Installations.md

 ### Chzrxl

+*   installation-of: [Chzrxl][]
+*   installed-implementation: chzrxl.js
+*   interactive: true
+*   animated: true
+*   mediums: [Javascript][], [HTML5][]
+*   javascript-module: html5-gewgaws
+*   javascript-urls: chzrxl/chzrxl.js
+*   script-root: ../modules/html5-gewgaws/common-yoob.js-0.11/

+Instructions:

+The percentage of balls held fixed can be changed by the slider, and the "Restart" button can be used to scatter the balls and restart their movements.
+You can try out different values and see which one you like the best.

+Background:

 The original idea was this: each ball travels on a sine-wave path (kind of like a spring) between a randomly-chosen pair of two other balls.